Haschmi/2016-10-26-queens-shell-novice/j01-navigation.md

 Our "home" directory is the one where we generally want to keep all of our files.
 Other folders on a UNIX OS contain system files, and get modified and changed as you install new software or upgrade your OS.

-> ## Using the HPCVL filesystem {.callout}
+> ## Using the Centre for Advanced Computing filesystem {.callout}
-> On HPCVL systems, you have a number of places where you can store your files.
+> On Centre for Advanced Computing systems, you have a number of places where you can store your files.
 These differ in both the amount of space allocated and whether or not they are backed up.
 >
 > File storage locations:
 > **/home** (your home directory) - 500 GB, backed up